|Dorset holiday||Electronics & DIY||Family History||Cigarette Cards||Misc||Natural History||Wild Food||Walks|

 Meanwhile Clive Sinclair and I had drifted apart: the service department was now part of sales and service.
 I was no longer autonomous but was under the sales manager.

-So when Harold King said he was helping with the launch of a UK edition of Popular Science, and they needed authors, I started writing regular articles for them.
+So when Harold King said he was helping with the launch of a UK edition of Popular Science, and that they needed authors, I started writing regular articles for them.
 This was in March 1975.
-I had resigned from running the service department - more or less in protest of being combined with the sales department.
+I had resigned from running the service department - more or less in protest at being combined with the sales department under the new sales manager (but mainly because I was aware that Sinclair's returns rate was never going to get any better!
+I wanted to work with products that were reliable!)

 The Black Watch was released as a kit, or ready-built.
 Such things take organisation to build, so the kit version was probably the first to ship.
 It turned out that the watch chip used in it was extremely sensitive to static electricity.
 So even taking a shirt off whilst wearing the watch would quite likely blow the chip.
 And the chances of static blowing the chip during home assembly were quite high!

 So either I'm remembering something other than the black watch - or it was available to some before it was advertised.
-More information is welcome.
+The truth is probably that the assembled version was available in September, the kit earlier.

 Which brings me almost to the end of my recollections of "Inside Sinclair Radionics".
 But I'm sure there is more to add: if you want to be informed of additions, please let me know.